List of The Big Bang Theory franchise characters: Missy Cooper

 Melissa "Missy" Cooper (Courtney Henggeler as an adult; guest: seasons 1, 7, and 11 and Raegan Revord as a child, main: Young Sheldon, recurring: Georgie & Mandy's First Marriage) is not as academically accomplished as her twin brother but displays better social skills.
 As a child, she was obsessed with Alf.
 In season three of Young Sheldon, Missy joins the baseball team in the fictional town of Medford.
 While Sheldon finishes high school and matriculates at university, Missy navigates the ordinary challenges of adolescence.
 Despite their differences, the twins are pretty close.

 As an adult in The Big Bang Theory, Missy is a tall, attractive woman who promptly catches the attention of Leonard, Howard, and Raj.
 She occasionally visits Sheldon, whom she calls a "rocket scientist" to her friends, much to his annoyance.
-She later married and had children but separated from her husband in Season 11.